 This is an under-mount sink, which will require you to have a countertop in your utility area under which it can mount.

 An under-mount sink that looks sharp with your laundry countertop.
-Well-made sink.
-A reasonable price for the quality.
+A well-made and durable sink with a reasonable price for the quality.
 Depth on the sink is good.
 Bottom grate helps to protect the sink.

-This sink is not as big as other utility sinks available.
+This sink is not as big as other options on our list.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.